v-ramesh/project-cleaningdata-coursera/README.md

 interest (related to mean and standard deviation) and can therefore be first safely removed (using the inbuilt R function *duplicated*).
 * We extract the first two columns and the remaining columns related to mean and standard deviation.
-For mean, I have chosen to extract the mean values (given by names of the form mean()) and mean frequencies (given by names of the form meanFreq()).
-Mean frequencies are means of some measurements and I have therefore chosen to extract them although the project instructions seem ambiguous on this front.
-I do not, however, want to include the averaged signals used in the angle() variables since these are angle (and not mean) measurements.
-These average signals are distinguished by containing the word Mean with an uppercase "M".
-The columns of interest related to mean are therefore identified as those containing the substring "mean" without ignoring case.
-The standard deviation columns are those that contain the substring "std" (case doesn't matter here).
+For mean, the project instructions may be ambiguous and the justification for my choice is as follows.
+I have chosen to only extract the mean values of measurements that, based on the description in the file "features_info.txt", are given by names of the form mean() .
+I agonized long over this, but I decided not to extract mean frequencies (given by names of the form meanFreq()) because following the description in "features_info.txt", they do not directly correspond to means of other measurements in the data, but rather a weighted means of components extracted from the signal measurements.
+We can unambigously exclude the averaged signals used in the angle() variables since these are angle (and not mean) measurements.
+The columns of interest related to mean are therefore identified as those containing the substring "mean()" and similarly for standard deviation.

 ### Step 3: Descriptive Activity Names